mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/activity_indicator.rst

 ******************

 The activity indicator element provides a simple widget showing background activity (Ajax calls and pending map tile requests).
-In the default configuration it uses a spinner GIF to work.
-This can be easily modified by overriding the CSS for the widget.
+In the default configuration it uses a Font symbol.
+This can be easily modified by changing the CSS for the widget in the css-file fom//src//FOM//CoreBundle//Resources//public//css/frontend//mapbender3_theme.css.

 Configuration
 =============